Thank you for visiting the B. A. Baker portfolio page.

 Originally from the Chattanooga, Tennesee, area, I graduated from Georgia Southern University in 2017 with a B.A. in Writing & Linguistics and have since relocated to Japan, where I have worked as an assistant language teacher since 2018.
 International cultural exchange is great!

-My writing focuses are primarily on speculative fiction, including science fiction and fantasy, along with nonfiction media criticism and opinion.
+My writing focuses primarily on speculative fiction, including science fiction and fantasy, along with nonfiction media criticism and opinion.
 I love studying story structure and designing unique stories that stray far from the expected.
+I am also very interested in multimedia storytelling, especially the combination of prose, comics, games, and animation.
+Work that uses multiple mediums at once will always get my attention.

-My fiction work has been featured on story websites such as Royal Road and Tapas, as well as mentioned in publications including the New York Times and The Guardian.
+My fiction work has been self-published on story websites such as Royal Road and Tapas, and has been mentioned in publications including the New York Times and The Guardian.
 My nonfiction work has been featured on this very website’s blog page, as well as on sites like ScreenGeek.net.

 Please take a look around my site and let me know what you think!